-Then alert our safe harbor coordinator at this number: +32 (0)474/84.68.21
+Then alert our Safe Harbor Coordinator with this number:

 FACTS' Cosplay Guidelines: do's and don'ts